Mummanajagadeesh/TCAD-PROJECTS/README.md

 This repository contains simulation files, documentation, and results for semiconductor devices modeled using TCAD tools

+> **Technology Computer-Aided Design (TCAD)** involves using physics-based simulations to design, analyze, and optimize semiconductor devices and fabrication processes.
+Tools like Synopsys TCAD enable accurate modeling of doping, electric fields, carrier transport, and device behavior, making them essential for modern VLSI and CMOS technology development

 ## L1

 Basic device structures: